dennisgove/glucose-badge/README.md

 %> pod install
 ```

 This will install the xDripG5 and create a workspace for you.
-Then open the workspace (NOT the project) via
+Then open the workspace (**not** the project) via
 ```
 $> open glucose-badge.xcworkspace/
 ```